ChinoUkaegbu/IntrotoIM/midtermProject/journal.md

 ![RollingBowl](imagesTrials/rollingbowl.gif)

 + Will try working on creating the objects falling down the sky today.
 Thinking of it being like either by shape or by colour.
 I should get the colour working first though at least.
 But the idea is that after a certain frameCount maybe, there will be text displayed on the screen as per collect triangle, circle, you g sha regardless of colour.
 That is if I don't fall asleep first :guardsman:
++ I also discovered rectMode() and ellipseMode().
+Wonder if I'll use them.
+They have the potential to make drawing these shapes a bit easier.